seng438-winter-2022/seng438-a4-Hesham-E/Assignment4-ReportTemplate.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

+There are a couple of advantages and disadvantages for both Selenium and Sikulix:
+For Selenium, it uses a set of tools to automate testing of Web Applications.
+The user locators (id, classname, etc.) from HTML code are used to automate testing of Web Page Applications.
+Selenium uses regression testing, and it allows us to create an automation framework using testNG for reporting.
+Lastly, it supports all browsers and cannot automate desktop applications.
+As for Sikulix, it uses tools to automate based on the GUI.
+It uses image recognition techniques internally and it requires images to be stored for image recognition.
+Lastly, it might react differently if an imaged saved matches more than one object on the screen.

+As such, it is clear that Sikulix compared to Selenium is not the best as it requires image storage to be used for image recognition within a web page.
+Also, it is not the best with reading texts compared to Seleniums' HTML operation.
+Lastly, Sikulix is far less applicable compare to Selenium as it uses RPA instead of HTML/XML

 # How the team work/effort was divided and managed

 # Difficulties encountered, challenges overcome, and lessons learned